imnabid/neb_result/README.md

 To get started:

-**pip install -r requirements.txt**
+**-pip install -r requirements.txt**

-**choose the startdate and enddate of the dates you wanna loop through to guess the possible birthdate of the student**
+**-choose the startdate and enddate of the dates you wanna loop through to guess the possible birthdate of the student**

 Time taken to find the result depends on the gap between startdate and the enddate as well as how close the student's dob is to the startdate.